This page has been machine-translated from the original page.

 Using Script Files

-By using text files containing WinDbg commands, you can automate WinDbg command execution to some extent.
+By using a text file that contains WinDbg commands, you can automate WinDbg command execution to some extent.

 $<C:\windbgcmd.txt

-# Execute as single command block (better for using breakpoints)
+# Run as a single command block (better if you use breakpoints)

 $><C:\windbgcmd.txt